digital-futures-academy/airport-challenge/README.md

 Thoughts:

 1. Weather object needed (random number generator for weather outcomes?)
-2. Need to restrict plane activity (i.e. do nothing) if takeoffPlane is called when weather is stormy.
+2. Need to restrict plane activity (i.e. do nothing) if takeOffPlane is called when weather is stormy.

-Test 1a - Do nothing (return) if isSunny() === false when takeoffPlane is called.
+Test 1a - Do nothing (return) if isSunny() === false when takeOffPlane is called.

 User Story B